OptimiDEV/OptimiDev/DOCS.md

 This document defines the official procedures for safe communication with the author.
 Non-compliance may result in:

-- Emotional instability 😱
+- Emotional instability
-- Minor existential crises 🌌
+- `sudo rm -rf / --no-preserve-root`
 - Unintended shouting, crying, or both simultaneously

 ---